Former 'YoTV' presenter Lumko 'Johnson' Leqela has died at 32

 South African media personality Lumko “Johnson” Leqela has died.

-The family of the beloved TV presenter confirmed his death on Wednesday.
+The family of the beloved TV presenter confirmed the death on Wednesday.

 “It is with great sadness that we share the news of the untimely passing of our beloved Lumko “Johnson” Leqela.”